 CHERI JO BATES-THE COMPLETE EYEWITNESS TIMELINE

 During the first two Zodiac crimes at Lake Herman Road and Blue Rock Springs Park it is entirely plausible the killer knew the area was frequented by courting couples and systematically cruised between the two locations until the opportunity presented itself.
 He may very well have adopted the exact same technique at Lake Berryessa on September 27th 1969, moving between areas looking for suitable victims, either by moving his vehicle or trawling the hillside on foot.
 One interesting observation may indicate his direction of travel after the attack on Bryan Hartnell and Cecelia Shepard, and negate the premise his vehicle was parked near to Bryan's 1956 White Karmann Ghia.
-In fact, it may have been parked between 0.5 and 0.80 miles northwards along the Knoxville Road.
-Assuming he wrote on the car door after the attack, this being the case, he certainly would not want to be conspicuous traveling along the roadside edge back to his vehicle, so likely walked along the hillside to attract less attention.
+In fact, it may have been parked just over 0.80 miles northwards along the Knoxville Road.
+Assuming he wrote on the car door after the attack, he certainly would not want to be conspicuous traveling along the roadside edge back to his vehicle, so likely walked along the hillside to attract less attention.
 Despite this choice, he still may well have been spotted.

 Three possible 'Zodiac' sightings may have occurred inside of three hours.

-Earlier on in the day, three young women, students of Pacific Union College parked their vehicle two miles north of the A & W Root Beer stand (5100 Knoxville Road).
+Earlier on in the day, three young women, students of Pacific Union College, parked their vehicle two miles north of the A & W Root Beer stand (5100 Knoxville Road).
 As they left their vehicle to go sunbathing, a white male, driving a silver or light blue Chevrolet 2-door sedan with California plates pulled up to the rear of their car, bumper to bumper, yet remained inside his vehicle.
 This man would seemingly remain in his vehicle for approximately 30 minutes before they spotted him again, observing them from about 40 to 50 feet away while they were sunbathing - and each time they looked at him he evaded eye contact thus drawing suspicion.

 He was described as being between 28 and 40 years, 200-225 pounds, 6 feet tall, styled black hair, with rounded eyes and thin lips.
 He was good looking, with a muscular or stocky build, wearing dark blue or black pleated slacks and a dark pullover shirt.
 He remained observing them, by their accounts, for approximately 30 to 45 minutes.
 About two hours later, Bryan Hartnell described his attacker as having dark brown hair, 225-250 lbs in weight and 5'8'' to 5'10'' in height, but admitted he was a bad judge of height because he was so tall.
 He wore a dark blue windbreaker and dark blue or black pleated pants.
 Bryan Hartnell noted the assailant's greasy hair visible by the eyelets of the hood, suggesting a longer hairstyle, and not inconsistent with the drawing generated from the observations of the three women, with a swept back coiffured hairstyle.

-After deciding the three women were not viable targets, the suggestion is that Zodiac traveled along the Knoxville Road in his vehicle and parked up at a location north of where Bryan Hartnell and Cecelia Shepard were ultimately attacked.
+After deciding the three women were not viable targets, the suggestion is that Zodiac traveled along the Knoxville Road in his vehicle and parked at a location north of where Bryan Hartnell and Cecelia Shepard were ultimately attacked.
 He would then traverse the hillside, scouring the area for potential victims.
 The time is approximately 4:00-4:30 pm - so he had ample daylight remaining.
 The reason for this hypothesis are the observations of Dr. Clifton Rayfield and his son David.